sumovishal/sumologic-go-sdk/docs/SlosLibraryManagementApi.md

     "context"
     "fmt"
     "os"
-    openapiclient "./openapi"
+    openapiclient "github.com/GIT_USER_ID/GIT_REPO_ID"
 )

 func main() {
     query := "createdBy:000000000000968B Test" // string | The search query to find slo or folder.
 Below is the list of different filters with examples:   - **createdBy** : Filter by the user's identifier who created the content.
 Example: `createdBy:000000000000968B`.   - **createdBefore** : Filter by the content objects created before the given timestamp(in milliseconds).
 Example: `createdBefore:1457997222`.   - **createdAfter** : Filter by the content objects created after the given timestamp(in milliseconds).
 Example: `createdAfter:1457997111`.   - **modifiedBefore** : Filter by the content objects modified before the given timestamp(in milliseconds).
 Example: `modifiedBefore:1457997222`.   - **modifiedAfter** : Filter by the content objects modified after the given timestamp(in milliseconds).
 Example: `modifiedAfter:1457997111`.   - **type** : Filter by the type of the content object.
-Example: `type:folder`.   - **sloStatus** : Filter by the status of the SLO: Normal, Critical, Warning.
-Example: `sloStatus:Normal`.
+Example: `type:folder`.
 You can also use multiple filters in one query.
-For example to search for all content objects created by user with identifier 000000000000968B with creation timestamp after 1457997222 containing the text Test, the query would look like:    `createdBy:000000000000968B createdAfter:1457997222 Test` limit := int32(10) // int32 | Maximum number of items you want in the response. (optional) (default to 100) offset := int32(5) // int32 | The position or row from where to start the search operation. (optional) (default to 0)
+For example to search for all content objects created by user with identifier 000000000000968B with creation timestamp after 1457997222 containing the text Test, the query would look like:    `createdBy:000000000000968B createdAfter:1457997222 Test` limit := int32(10) // int32 | Maximum number of items you want in the response. (optional) (default to 1000) offset := int32(5) // int32 | The position or row from where to start the search operation. (optional) (default to 0) skipChildren := true // bool | a boolean parameter to control skipping fetching children of requested folder(s) (optional)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.SlosLibraryManagementApi.SlosSearch(context.Background()).Query(query).Limit(limit).Offset(offset).Execute()
+    resp, r, err := apiClient.SlosLibraryManagementApi.SlosSearch(context.Background()).Query(query).Limit(limit).Offset(offset).SkipChildren(skipChildren).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `SlosLibraryManagementApi.SlosSearch``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)